-It’s also a naturally busy time, with more opportunity to be outside in the evenings and weekends.
-Summer is a time for events such as weddings, fairs and festivals.
+It’s also a naturally busy time, with more opportunities to be outside in the evenings and weekends.
+Summer is a time for events such as weddings, fairs, and festivals.

 With all this activity, if you’re not careful, you might end up over-committed.